Hank O'Neal: Photography

 O'Neal began taking photographs while a teenager, and he had his first exhibition in September 1973 at The Open Mind Gallery in New York City.

-In the 1970s, he associated with a diverse group of photographers, notably Walker Evans, André Kertész, and most importantly, Berenice Abbott, with whom he worked for the last 19 years of her life.
+In the 1970s, he associated with a diverse group of photographers notably Walker Evans, André Kertész, and most importantly, Berenice Abbott, with whom he worked for the last 19 years of her life.

 From 1970 to 1999 (in addition to undertaking many photographic projects), O’Neal published many books related to photography.
 In 1999, he had a major retrospective of his work to that point at The Witkin Gallery.
 Since this time, he focused his activities toward photography, and continues to mount exhibitions yearly throughout the U.S. and Canada.

-In 1976, O'Neal published the photo book "A Vision Shared".
+In 1976, he published a photo book "A Vision Shared".
 It documents efforts undertaken under the FDR Administration to create a visual, historical record of the situation in the United States during the Great Depression.

+In January 1985, Allan Ginsburg asked O'Neal to take portraits of Andy Warhol at his studio for a film about Ginsburg's life.
+After Hank took the expressionless portraits of Warhol he decided to paint over the negatives after the shoot and in 2005 created digital versions of the images.